Asabeneh/30-Days-Of-Python/038_day_async_i_o/038_day_async_i_o.md

 ## Finish line

-Run `python -m course_days.day038`, pass the phase tests, complete Levels 1 and 2, and write one edge-case note.
+Run the starter, pass the relevant tests, complete the numbered exercises, and explain one edge case aloud or in writing.